- Home

 Earnings growth data released

-It’s currently uncertain whether or not the triple lock will remain in 2025 after another considerable increase to the State Pension this April.
-However, should the government commit to retaining it for another year, then September’s earnings growth figure will be consequential.
-Under the triple lock, the highest figure between this one and September’s inflation figure (announced in October) is used to determine how much the State Pension increases by the following April.
-In the unlikely event that neither figure exceeds 2.5%, then this number is used instead.
+The government has committed to maintaining the triple lock in 2026, which means that May-July’s earnings growth figure, announced in September, will be consequential.
+Under the triple lock, the highest figure between this one, September’s inflation figure (announced in October) or 2.5% is used to determine how much the State Pension increases by the following year.

 October